-- Adenocarcinoma of the esophagus is the most common type of esophageal cancer in the United States.
-It can result from gastroesophageal reflux disease (GERD) and Barrett’s esophagus.
+- Adenocarcinoma of the esophagus is the most common type of esophageal cancer in the U.S. It can be caused by gastroesophageal reflux disease (GERD) and/or Barrett's esophagus.
 It usually develops at the bottom of the esophagus, where stomach fluids leak back up in people with these conditions.

 - Squamous cell carcinoma usually develops at the top of the esophagus.
 It can result from smoking or heavy drinking.

-Esophageal cancer can be hard to detect because in many cases it does not cause symptoms in its early stages.
-But it may cause some of the following symptoms, especially in its later stages:
+Esophageal cancer can be hard to detect because there often aren't any signs in its early stages.
+But it may cause some of the following symptoms, especially in its later stages.
+Talk to your doctor if you have experienced the following symptoms:

 - Unexplained weight loss